DenizGuler/230Challenges/Challenge_5/README.txt

 ## Problem 2

 Write a function to create new `Cred` structs.
-The function must be named `cred` and it should have three arguments.
+The function includmust be named `cred` and it should have three arguments.
 The first argument is the username, the second is the password, and the third is a pointer to another struct Cred.
 After you do this, write the following code in your main function to make sure it compiles:

 ```
 struct Cred* c = cred("caleb", "xyz",